The prepatellar bursa lies just below the skin, increasing the risk of skin damage and infection from corticosteroid injection therapy.

 Subcutaneous fat atrophy, skin atrophy and sinus tracts, temporary skin depigmentation, and infection due to superficial (< 0.5 cm deep) corticosteroid injection

-Painful local reaction (sometimes called steroid flare) occurring within a few hours of depot corticosteroid injection and usually lasting ≤ 48 hours (probably irritation due to crystals in the injection vehicle)
+Painful local reaction thought to result from a chemical synovitis in response to the crystals in the corticosteroid solution (sometimes called postinjection flare) occurring within a few hours of depot corticosteroid injection and usually lasting ≤ 48 hours

-In diabetic patients, hyperglycemia that may persist for weeks after a depot corticosteroid injection
+In diabetic patients, hyperglycemia after a depot corticosteroid injection

 20-mL syringe with 18- to 20-gauge needle for fluid withdrawal